Greg Bell (running back, born 1998)

-Greg Alonzo Bell III (born June 16, 1998) is an American football running back for the Detroit Lions of the National Football League (NFL).
+Greg Alonzo Bell III (born June 16, 1998) is an American professional football running back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football at Arizona Western, Nebraska and San Diego State.

+After getting waived from the Detroit Lions and Pittsburgh Steelers' practice squads, Bell earned a starting role with the Tiger-Cats during the 2024 season.

 Early life

-Bell was born on June 16, 1998 to Gregory Bell and Erica Williams in Chula Vista, California.
-Bell went to high school at Bonita Vista High School.
+Bell was born on June 16, 1998, to Gregory Bell and Erica Williams in San Diego, California.
+Bell went to high school at Bonita Vista High School in nearby Chula Vista, California.
 As a senior, he put up 2,632 yards and 34 touchdowns.
 Bell received a scholarship from San Diego State University, but he did not have sufficient grades to qualify.

 College career

 Arizona Western

 Bell would go to Arizona Western for his first two collegiate seasons.
-He scored his first touchdown with the team on September 30, 2016 during a 56–0 blowout win.
+He scored his first touchdown with the team on September 30, 2016, during a 56–0 blowout win.
 He would finish the season with 1,187 yards and 7 touchdowns.
 His 948 conference yards would lead the Western States Football League (WSFL).

 In 2017, Bell put up 1,217 yards and 11 touchdowns.
-He had a 4 touchdown game against Eastern Arizona and a 211 yard game against Glendale.
+He had a 4-touchdown game against Eastern Arizona and a 211-yard game against Glendale.

 Nebraska

 Bell transferred to Nebraska in 2018.
 This was the first year under the new redshirt rule stating players can redshirt after four games.
 Over the first two games of the season, Bell mounted 168 yards on 27 attempts.
 However, over the next two games, he had 5 yards on 8 attempts.
 He lost the starting job to veteran Devine Ozigbo.

-Bell left the Nebraska program on October 5, 2018 shortly after losing the starting job.
+Bell left the Nebraska program on October 5, 2018, shortly after losing the starting job.
 He stated he had "earned the starting job and feel I have continued to work the same way but feel I am not being used to my fullest potential."
 He was released from his scholarship shortly after.
 After this, Bell posted on Twitter schools he was not allowed to transfer to.
 One of these schools was Oregon State.
-This led to Nebraska head coach Scott Frost to publicly accuse Oregon State in tampering with past transfers.
+This led to Nebraska head coach Scott Frost to publicly accuse Oregon State of tampering with past transfers.